 21 March, 2018 |1 Comments

-In his latest column, bait expert Archie Braddock ends the river season targeting barbel on the River Trent and discusses his way of fishing for them in winter including the best baits for barbel, how to feeder fish for them and the best way of locating the fish….
+In his latest column, bait expert Archie Braddock ends the river season targeting big barbel on the River Trent and discusses his way of fishing for them in winter including the best baits for barbel, the top tactics and how to locate them….

 I’m fortunate in having several good angling friends who give me feedback on their own fishing sessions, including catches or lack of, but three of them are invaluable to me.